 1948 was an important year for the Vandelanotte family.
-It was the year in which Roger Vandelanotte founded the accounting and auditing firm of the same name.
-It has become much more than he ever dreamed of, though.
-It has been more than 70 years since 'Mr Roger' decided to give up his job as a teacher and to set up an accounting firm on his own.
-And he did it successfully.
+It was the year Roger Vandelanotte founded the accounting and auditing firm of the same name.
+Since then, it has become much more than he had ever dreamed.

-Not everyone was happy with his decision, though, especially his parents, who did not believe that you could make a living as a bookkeeper.
-Moreover, you had to be crazy to give up a reputable job as a teacher for something that you might not even be able to live off.
+Yet at the time, his decision was not universally popular.
+His parents, in particular, did not believe you could make a living as an accountant.
+Besides, you had to be crazy to give up a reputable job as a teacher for something you might not even be able to make a living at.
 But Roger Vandelanotte proved them wrong.
-The tax authorities imposed more and more conditions at that time and companies realised that they could obtain important information from their accounts.
-The establishment of the office turned out to be a brilliant move.
-Since the 1950s, at least one additional employee was hired every year.
-Today, the office has no less than 320 employees.
-And that number is still rising.
+At the time, the tax authorities were imposing more and more conditions, and companies recognised that they could extract important information from their accounts.
+The launch of the firm was a resounding success.
+Since the 1950s, at least one additional employee has been hired every year.
+Today, the firm has more than 600 employees.
+And that number is still growing.

-It was not until 2007 that the Vandelanotte family decided to open share ownership with external partners.
-This decision was strongly influenced by the ever-increasing growth of the company.
+It was only in 2007 that the Vandelanotte family decided to open up share ownership to external associates; a decision that was strongly influenced by the company's ever-increasing growth.